The $\beta$-decay spectrum of Tritiated graphene: combining nuclear quantum mechanics with Density Functional Theory: Conclusions and Perspectives

 Such a statistically extensive analysis cannot be performed with DFT approaches, and one must rely on a much less computationally expensive, fully classical treatment, using empirical inter-atomic potentials.
 While we have previously performed similar preliminary analyses on small graphene flakes~\cite{delfino_24}, or highly disordered nanoporous forms~\cite{bellucci21}, using reactive potentials~\cite{ftenakis22}, we will eventually need a study focusing on the actual form of graphene substrate proposed by PTOLEMY.
 This could be, for example, a specific nanoporous form at very low density and low level of defects~\cite{betti22}.
 To this aim, the recently proposed Neural Network Potentials~\cite{picci25} reaching the same accuracy as DFT, with limited computational cost, may offer an alternative interesting solution.

 More broadly speaking, a satisfactory formulation of the Tritium $\beta$-decay rate in presence of graphene will have to address a number of points that are still left open by the current analysis.
 Among these, for example, is the inclusion of long range electrostatic corrections, due to the interaction between the outgoing electron and the rest of the system.
 These are known to be rather relevant for the decay of Tritium in vacuum, but their relevance in the present context is for now hard to quantify.
+It will then be crucial to understand how they distort the spectrum, as they could represent important systematic effects.
 Moreover, any further refinement of the theoretical predictions should be accompanied by a study of the associated theoretical uncertainties.

 All the aspects above will eventually make up the ingredients leading to the determination of the $\beta$-electron spectrum, which should be compared to data to constrain the value of the neutrino mass.
 To this end, it will be crucial to develop the above proposals, and possibly any other that might be relevant, in the most systematic way possible.